-g).
-Business environment
+g) Business environment

-During 2023, the volume of physical sales registered a decrease of 2% compared to the previous year.
+During 2023, the volume of physical sales made by the company remained at the level of the previous year.

 The decrease in sales volume was mainly due to the decrease in beer consumption compared to the previous year due to inflation, the increase in price partly including the increase in energy, gas, raw materials, fuel prices from producers to outlets, although SC BERMAS SA failed to raise prices too much to keep their customers.
-In this sense, the increase in the prices of the beer assortments delivered registered a level of only 13% compared to the previous year.
+In this sense, the increase in the prices of the beer assortments delivered registered a level of only 11% compared to the previous year.
 In this sense, 2023 will also be a difficult year because although beer is historically a resilient consumer product category, rising prices coupled with generally high inflation could have a negative impact on beer consumption.